Regulatory requirements, ethics, LLP and conflicts

 The role of the legal professional is heavily regulated.

-This is especially true if you work in financial services and tends to get more involved the more senior you become.
-There are also some grey areas regarding ethics and legal professional privilege, which are yet to be fully clarified.
-This piece will raise your awareness of these issues.
+This is especially true if you work in financial services and tend to get more involved the more senior you become.
+There are also some grey areas regarding ethics and legal professional privilege, which have recently been clarified by SRA guidance.

 The laws that regulate lawyers